pinskylab/laboratory/README.md

 ### [EecSeq](EecSeq)

-This method might be used in our *Amphiprion percula* clownfish project.
+This method is used in our *Amphiprion percula* clownfish project.

 ### [protocols](protocols)